-Cubs are hand out World Series rings — but there's a catch
+Cubs are handing out World Series rings — but there's a catch

 In fact, each ring does have a price — $1, to be precise — even though appraisers say they could fetch anywhere from $50,000 to $250,000 on the open market.

 That’s because the rings come with strings attached.
-The Cubs are discouraging ring recipients from selling them hardware.
-But if they get the urge, the Cubs reserve the right to buy each ring back for $1, according to a memo the organization is asking each ring recipient — including players — to sign.
+The Cubs are discouraging ring recipients from selling the hardware.
+But if they get the urge, the Cubs reserve the right to buy the overwhelming majority of the rings back for $1, according to a memo the organization is asking ring recipients to sign.
 A copy of the memo was obtained by the Chicago Sun-Times.

 “We regret the formal nature of this memo, and we do not intend for this information to overshadow our joy in being able to provide this ring to you,” the memo states.
 “However, we think it is important to communicate this information to you.”